kyodo-tech/orchid/README.md

     + Further to note, the NodeConfig is currently stored **in plaintext JSON** in the persister.
 - **Distributed Execution**: Clients can utilize the Activity interface to implement an executor pattern for remote execution of tasks.
 Each activity executes with a stable ActivityToken that can be used to register callbacks for human-in-the-loop scenarios.
 The token will be restored in failure cases to ensure the workflow can continue.

+### Note on LangChain Comparison

+Orchid supports workflows with modular task chaining, error handling, and context-passing—concepts similar to LangChain's approach to workflow chaining and agent-driven tasks.
+While language-agnostic, Orchid can be extended for LLMs and dynamic prompts, offering a Go-based alternative for structured workflows akin to [LangChain](https://www.langchain.com/).

 ## Usage